tatsuyafujisaki/script-cheat-sheet/cross-platform/npm.md

 > Tip: If you are using npm 5.2 or higher, we recommend using npx to run packages globally. https://docs.npmjs.com/downloading-and-installing-packages-globally

-# How to prepare a development environment for Node.js to work with Visual Studio Code
+# How to work with ESLint in Visual Studio Code
 1. `npm init -y`
 2. `npm install eslint eslint-config-google --save-dev`
 3. `code .`

-# How to prepare a development environment for Node.js & Puppeteer to work with Visual Studio Code
+# How to work with Puppeteer in Visual Studio Code
 1. `npm init -y`
 2. `npm install eslint eslint-config-google puppeteer --save-dev`
 3. `code .`